flo-wolf/Flip-Fall/README.md

-# Impulse
+# Flip Fall
-This is a hardcore level-based arcade mobile platformer with innovative gameplay mechanics, frustration and addiction guaranteed!
+This game is not easy, prepare to feel the sensation of failure.

-Current Beta Demo available here for free!
+Current beta available here for free, feedback heavily appreciated!
-Please keep in mind, this is a one-man hobby project, work in progress.
-Feedback heavily appreciated!
+Release planned for the 1st of November.

 ### Features
 * 13 Free Demo Levels, introducing all current gameplay mechanics.